Kentico/xperience-zapier-cli/README.md

 2. Install both NuGet packages in the CMS project.
 After installation, go to the __Sites application__ and import the package located at _~\CMS\App_Data\CMSModules\Xperience.Zapier\Xperience.Zapier.zip_

 3. If you are using the MVC development model and would like to trigger Zaps when object events are fired from the MVC project, install the __Xperience.Zapier.Common.x.y.z.nupkg__ package in the MVC project

+## Using the integration without NuGet packages

+1. Create a new Zap on http://zapier.com using the __Webhooks by Zapier__ app and the __Catch hook__ action

+1. Copy the __Custom Webhook URL__ in the trigger

+1. In Xperience, determine when and how the Zapier trigger should be fired.
+For example, it could be within a [custom workflow action](https://docs.kentico.com/k12sp/configuring-kentico/configuring-the-environment-for-content-editors/configuring-workflows/designing-advanced-workflows/creating-custom-action-workflow-steps) or an [event handler](https://docs.kentico.com/k12sp/custom-development/handling-global-events)

+1. In your code, use [`HttpClient`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1) to send a POST request to the __Custom Webhook URL__ with a body that contains the information you need in the Zap

 ## Creating a webhook